andrup/CarND-Vehicle-Detection/README.md

 ### Video Implementation

 Computing the video is a bit more than processing the images frame per frame.
 To smoothen the detected boxes, the position of the boxes in the last `10` frames is averaged.
-Therefore a class `Car_Detector()` has been created to store the date of the last 10 frames.
+Therefore a class `Car_Detector()` has been created to store the data of the last 10 frames.

 #### Here's a [link to my video result](./project_video_output_V2.mp4)